AktilaCengiz/Venosa-Weather-App/README.md

-# venosa-to-do-app
+# venosa-weather-app-with-dark-and-white-theme

-This template should help get you started developing with Vue 3 in Vite.
+This template created by aktila for a vue project with theme & weather api

 ## Recommended IDE Setup